TastyWavez/xm-labs-salesforce_User_Sync/README.md

 * Version 1.0 of Salesforce Customer Data Sync
 * Written by B. Walton 5.4.2018

-This Salesforce Data Sync Add-on is designed to sync Salesforce CONTACTS with xMatters using a custom APEX trigger on the contact record (xmattersSyncContactTrigger.apxt).
+This Salesforce Data Sync Add-on is designed to sync Salesforce Contact Records with xMatters.
+Sync is triggered by using a custom field on the Contact Record called 'Sync With xMatters'.

 <kbd>